masoud-ata/AssembleRisc/README.md

 # AssembleRisc
-A Python assembler for RISC-V
+A Python assembler for RISC-V with support for RV32I, RV32C, RV32M, and RV32F extensions

 ## Requirements